wsperat/forest-fire/docs/training.md

 That choice reflects the project’s general design preference: use explicit training-time noise competition as a stopping signal instead of bolting on a separate pruning or early-stopping layer later.

+### How second-order tree fitting works

+The boosting stage loop is serial, but the tree builder inside one stage is now organized so it can become more parallel internally.

+That distinction matters:

+- stage `k + 1` depends on the predictions produced after stage `k`
+- the nodes inside the single tree fitted at stage `k` do not all depend on one another in the same way

+ForestFire therefore treats "fit one boosting stage" and "grow one tree inside that stage" as separate scheduling problems.

+At a high level, one boosting stage does this:

+1. compute per-row gradients and Hessians from the current ensemble prediction
+2. fit one second-order tree against those gradient/Hessian pairs
+3. scale that tree by `learning_rate`
+4. add it to the ensemble
+5. repeat until the stopping rule rejects the next stage

+The second-order tree itself uses Newton-style leaf values.
+For any node, the leaf prediction is derived from the node-local gradient and Hessian totals:

+- `leaf_value = -G / (H + lambda)`

+where:

+- `G` is the sum of gradients in the node
+- `H` is the sum of Hessians in the node
+- `lambda` is the L2 regularization term

+The split score asks whether dividing the current rows into left and right children increases the regularized objective strength enough to justify growing the tree.

+### The active-node frontier

+Standard second-order CART and randomized trees now grow with an active-node frontier instead of depth-first recursion.

+The frontier is simply the set of nodes at the current depth that are still eligible to split.

+That means tree growth now looks like this:

+1. start with the root in the frontier
+2. evaluate every node in that frontier
+3. decide which nodes actually split
+4. partition rows for those winning splits
+5. create all children
+6. use those children as the next frontier

+This is different from the older depth-first pattern:

+1. evaluate one node
+2. partition its rows immediately
+3. recurse into the left child
+4. recurse into the right child
+5. only later return to same-depth siblings

+The frontier-based layout is important because it separates node evaluation from row-buffer mutation.

+In the standard binary tree path, ForestFire still uses one shared mutable row-index buffer rather than copying rows into separate node-local allocations.
+Each active node owns a contiguous slice of that buffer.
+During evaluation, the builder reads that slice, computes node statistics, constructs or reuses histograms, and scores candidate features.
+It does not mutate the slice yet.

+Only after the whole current frontier has been evaluated does the builder begin partitioning rows for the nodes that actually split.

+That separation is the architectural point of the frontier:

+- evaluation is "read the current node state and score split candidates"
+- partitioning is "rewrite the shared row-index slice so left/right children occupy contiguous ranges"
+- child creation is "record those new ranges as the next active frontier"

+### What is evaluated for each active node

+For every active node, the builder computes:

+- sample count
+- gradient sum
+- Hessian sum
+- the node leaf prediction
+- the node objective strength before splitting
+- feature histograms for the node rows
+- the best surviving split candidate after canary filtering

+The stopping checks happen at this evaluation stage:

+- max depth
+- `min_samples_split`
+- non-positive or too-small Hessian mass
+- no valid feature split after `min_samples_leaf` and `min_sum_hessian_in_leaf`
+- canary competition blocking the node at the root

+If a node does not produce a valid split, it becomes a leaf and never enters the next frontier.

+If it does split, the builder retains enough information to mutate the row buffer afterward without rescoring the node.

+### Histograms and child reuse

+The second-order tree path is histogram-based.

+For each feature and node, the histogram stores:

+- row count
+- gradient sum
+- Hessian sum

+Those histograms are what let the builder score candidate thresholds without rescanning raw rows for every possible split.

+When a node is partitioned, the implementation tries to avoid rebuilding both children from scratch:

+- it builds histograms for the smaller child directly from that child’s rows
+- it derives the sibling histograms by subtracting the smaller child from the parent histograms

+That matters because histogram construction is one of the dominant training costs.
+Reusing the parent histogram avoids paying that full cost twice per split.

+### Why the frontier matters for parallelism

+The frontier does not by itself make the whole tree fit fully parallel, but it creates the right execution boundary for that work.

+Without a frontier, same-depth siblings are entangled with mutation order:

+- node `A` is evaluated
+- node `A` partitions the shared row buffer
+- node `A` recurses into its children
+- only later does node `B` get evaluated

+That ordering makes same-depth batching awkward because one branch has already started rewriting shared training state before its siblings have even been scored.

+With a frontier, every node at a depth is evaluated against the same stable view of the current row ownership.
+That makes several future steps much cleaner:

+- scoring active nodes in parallel
+- building histograms across active nodes in batches
+- running feature-parallel split search across those node batches
+- postponing row partitioning until after split selection is complete

+The stage loop of gradient boosting still remains serial.
+The frontier only changes the work inside one stage’s tree fit.

+That is the intended balance:

+- keep stage semantics simple and correct
+- make intra-tree work increasingly parallel over time

+### Relationship to oblivious trees

+Oblivious second-order trees were already level-wise by construction because every node at a given depth shares the same feature/threshold pair.

+The active-node frontier brings the standard CART/randomized second-order path closer to that same batching style, but without changing the standard-tree
+semantics:

+- standard trees still choose splits independently per node
+- oblivious trees still choose one shared split per depth

+What they now share is the important scheduling idea that depth-level work can be evaluated as a batch before the next level is created.

 ## Training optimizations

 ForestFire training is optimized around a compact binned core and shared row-index buffers rather than row copies.